-- A. The Walla Walla Basin Advisory Committee (WWBAC) is established to provide advice and recommendations to the Tri-Sovereign governments (State of OR, State of WA, and the Confederated Tribes of the Umatilla Indian Reservation [CTUIR]) on the implementation of the Walla Walla Walla Walla Walla Walla Basin. - B. The WWBAC will: - Be comprised of diverse representation. - · Rely on consensus decision-making. - Engage in education and outreach to the interests they represent and to the broader community. - Work to build partnerships and connections to ensure outcomes that benefit the entire basin. - Develop advice and recommendations to the Tri-Sovereigns to meet these desired future outcomes: - ✓ Ensure long-term Walla Walla Basin watershed health. - ✓ Retain quality of life in the basin. - ✓ Achieve meaningful fish recovery. - ✓ Effectively invest public water resources and public funding for both instream and out-of-stream needs. - ✓ Manage surface water & groundwater in a coordinated and consistent manner across the bi-state Walla Walla Basin. - ✓ Plan for and adapt to climate change. - ✓ Assist and support in implementation of the WWW 2050 Strategic Plan
+- A. The Walla Walla Basin Advisory Committee (WWBAC) is established to provide advice and recommendations to the Tri-Sovereign governments (State of OR, State of WA, and the Confederated Tribes of the Umatilla Indian Reservation [CTUIR]) on the implementation of the Walla Walla Water 2050 Strategic Plan and the general management of waters within the Walla Walla Basin. - B. The WWBAC will: - Be comprised of diverse representation. - Rely on consensus decision-making. - Engage in education and outreach to the interests they represent and to the broader community. - Work to build partnerships and connections to ensure outcomes that benefit the entire basin. - Develop advice and recommendations to the Tri-Sovereigns to meet these desired future outcomes: - ✓ Ensure long-term Walla Walla Basin watershed health. - ✓ Retain quality of life in the basin. - ✓ Achieve meaningful fish recovery. - ✓ Effectively invest public water resources and public funding for both instream and out-of-stream needs. - Manage surface water & groundwater in a coordinated and consistent manner across the bi-state Walla Walla Basin. - ✓ Plan for and adapt to climate change. - ✓ Assist and support in implementation of the WWW 2050 Strategic Plan